Indian Fry Bread

 3. Cook in hot oil, about 350?F, until golden, turn and cook second side until golden brown, about 2 minutes per side.
 Remove from pan and drain on paper towels.
 Wrap in towel to keep warm until ready to serve.

-4. To make Indian tacos, add a layer of taco seasoned meat, a layer of lettuce, tomatoes, then a layer of shredded cheese, either Cheddar or Monteray Jack cheese.
-Some tribes in the Southwest add a bit of diced green chiles to the mix.
+4. To make basic Indian tacos, add a layer of taco seasoned meat, a layer of lettuce, tomatoes, then a layer of shredded cheese, either Cheddar or Monterey Jack cheese do nicely.
 The Indian taco had become a staple at Indian pow wows and shows up at many summer events including rodeos and fairs.

 Return to Cookbook Contents Page